Azeezjim/devAzeezjim/README.md

 - React
 - Node.js

+## 🐛 Known Issues:

+**09/14/2023:** We're aware that some of you have experienced mobile responsiveness issues when accessing our website on smaller screens and various mobile devices.
+We understand how frustrating this can be, and we want to assure you that we are actively addressing this issue.

+Issue Details:

+On certain mobile devices and screen sizes, elements on our website may not display or function as intended.
+This can include layout problems, text readability issues, or interactive elements that are hard to use.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.